Twin Cities bars, restaurants pitch last call 'specials' before COVID-19 restrictions kick in

 Vishal Shanker and Bret Petersen were doing just that.

-“We just want to get that one last experience,” Shanker said of supporting the local restaurant.
-“Even though it sucks, it’s the right thing to do at this point.”
+"We just want to get that one last experience," Shanker said.
+He said supporting the local restaurant was "the right thing to do at this point."